Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Introduction

-To address these questions, we perform a controlled empirical study comparing all predator prey algorithm pairings in a fully observable GridWorld while holding environment dynamics and learning rules fixed.
-Our findings suggest that the benefits of centralized coordination are contingent on embodied factors and agent roles, with regimes in which centralized learning aligns with improved performance as well as regimes in which its advantages diminish or reverse.
-These results motivate a more nuanced view of coordination in MARL, emphasizing the interaction between learning structure, embodiment, and role asymmetry rather than assuming uniform benefits from increased coordination.
+We compare all four predator-prey algorithm pairings in a fully observable GridWorld with fixed environment dynamics and learning rules.
+Our findings show that the benefits of centralized coordination are contingent on embodied factors and agent roles, motivating a more nuanced view that emphasizes the interaction between learning structure, embodiment, and role asymmetry rather than assuming uniform benefits from increased coordination.